scipy-conference/scipy_proceedings/papers/nathan_jacobi_ivan_mo_albert_you/paper.rst

 Machine Learning Predictions
 ============================

 K-Means clustering revealed measurable differences in trajectories of medical and HIV related terms compared to non-medical terms.
+Following this discovery, we created a neural network model for binary classification of our terms.
+Our target class was terms that we hypothesized were closely related to the HIV epidemic in Scott County, i.e. any word in our HIV terms list.
+Our data set was

 Conclusion
 ----------